Goals of the project:

-Alex guides the directions of this project to ensure its success and high quality control.
-At the same time he connects team members to outside resources like Wuhan University, Harvard Dataverse and recruits data and AI consultants.
+Alex guides the directions of this project to ensure its success and high-quality control.
+At the same time, he connects team members to outside resources, like Wuhan University and Harvard Dataverse, and recruits data and AI consultants.

 Alicia coordinates with different teams, among them specialists in epidemiology, analytics and modeling, and engineers.
 The team builds visualizations and predictions that empower our communities to make better decisions when tackling COVID-19.

 Mo gave professional input in data collection, data processing, and model development.
 He contributes to model architecture, in particular epidemiological models.
 He is also preparing a workshop on this topic!